COVID-19 pandemic in Nicaragua: March

+On 14 March 2020, Ortega's government organised a massive demonstration called "Love in the Time of COVID-19" as a show of support to him and his government, despite WHO warnings against mass gatherings.

-On 16 March, Rosario Murillo announced preparations for Holy Week (an important holiday celebrated through all the country), an approach described by opposition newspaper La Prensa as "betting on tourism" and "keeping tourism alive during a pandemic".
+On 16 March, Vice President Rosario Murillo announced preparations for Holy Week (an important holiday celebrated through all the country), an approach described by opposition newspaper La Prensa as "betting on tourism" and "keeping tourism alive during a pandemic".
 The Ministry of Government also stated that the border would operate "normally" but with medical teams operating "pertinent measures" such as checking body temperature.

-On 17 March, Vice President Rosario Murillo announced that Cuba was going to send doctors and pharmaceuticals to Nicaragua to help deal with coronavirus, despite there being no confirmed cases in the country at the time.
+On 17 March, Murillo announced that Cuba was going to send doctors and pharmaceuticals to Nicaragua to help deal with coronavirus, despite there being no confirmed cases in the country at the time.
 Murillo also claimed that medical supplies were sent by Venezuela as well.

 On 18 March, Murillo announced Nicaragua's first confirmed case: a 40-year-old man who recently returned to Nicaragua from its neighboring country of Panama.
 Regarding him Murillo commented stating he was in isolation and in stable condition, and that she hoped he wouldn't need a ventilator.

 On 20 March, the second case was confirmed, a Nicaraguan who came from Colombia.

 On 26 March, the first death linked to Coronavirus in Nicaragua was reported, the individual who died also had other medical complications and also reportedly had HIV.